philc/book-notes/engineering/an elegant puzzle - will larson.md

 * Give interviewers a sabbatical so they don't burn out on interviewing.
 E.g. 1 month of interviewing, then 1 month off.
 Batching.
 * Recruiting
-  * Recommends eng managers do 1hr a week of cold sourcing, to build empathy with the process and to encourage hands on changes to the recruiting process.
+  * Recommends eng managers do one hour a week of cold sourcing, to build empathy with the process and to encourage hands on changes to the recruiting process.
 * Career ladders
   * Advises being tolerant of career ladder proliferation.
 But only spend time refining a ladder with > 10 people on it.